-Breakfast and dinner, 7 days per week are at the homestay.
-Lunch is out.
+Breakfast and dinner, 7 days per week are available at the homestay.
+Lunch is not.
 CRLA has reasonably-priced sandwiches, and there are a number of local restaurants.

-Food ranges from very economical (e.g., approximately \$2.50 for a lunch sandwich at CRLA's small café) to regular city prices.
+Food ranges from very economical (e.g., approximately \$2.50 for a lunch sandwich at CRLA's small café) to very expensive.
+You will definitely find something for your budget and taste.